Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups: Smooth simplicial -bundles

-To warn, at this point our terminology may partially clash with common terminology, in particular a simplicial $G$-bundle will \emph{not} be a pre-sheaf on $\D$ with values in the category of smooth $G$-bundles.
+At this point our terminology may partially clash with common terminology, in particular a simplicial $G$-bundle will \emph{not} be a presheaf on $\D$ with values in the category of smooth $G$-bundles.
 Instead, it will be a functor (not a co-functor!) on $\Delta ^{sm} (X) $ with additional properties.
-The latter pre-sheafs will not appear in the paper so that this should not cause confusion.
+Presheafs of this type will not appear in the paper so that this should not cause confusion.